-- Location: Downtown Phoenix campus, Online - Start terms: Fall, Spring (online only), Summer (online only) - Time to completion: 9 months for immersion, 12 months for full-time online, 24 months for parttime online
+- Location: Online

+- Start terms: Fall, Spring, Summer

+- Time to completion: 18 to 24 months

 Graduate admission requirements

 ASU maintains minimum standards for consideration for admission to graduate programs.
 The program may establish requirements in excess of those established by the university.